MicrosoftDocs/entra-docs/docs/id-governance/privileged-identity-management/pim-create-roles-and-resource-roles-review.md

     :::image type="content" source="./media/pim-create-azure-ad-roles-and-resource-roles-review/users.png" alt-text="Users scope to review role membership of screenshot.":::

 11. Or, you can create access reviews only for inactive users.
 In the *Users scope* section, set the **Inactive users (on tenant level) only** to **true**.
 If the toggle is set to *true*, the scope of the review focuses on inactive users only.
-Then, specify **Days inactive**  with a number of days inactive up to 730 days (two years).
+Then, specify **Days inactive**.
+You can specify up to 730 days (two years).
 Users inactive for the specified number of days are the only users in the review.

 12. Under **Review role membership**, select the privileged Azure resource or Microsoft Entra roles to review.